Popular Shows That Won’t Return to TV in 2018

-After earning plenty of critical acclaim in its first five seasons, Lena Dunham’s groundbreaking comedy drama will wrap up for good in the spring of 2017.
+After earning plenty of critical acclaim in its first five seasons, Lena Dunham’s groundbreaking comedy-drama wrapped up for good in the spring of 2017.
 HBO first confirmed that the sixth season would be the show’s last, following Dunham’s hints that Season 6 would be an ideal ending point for the series.
 The series finale aired in April 2017.

 7. The Leftovers

 After over a year off the air, the HBO drama debuted its third season in April 2017.
-Season 3 will consist of a total of eight episodes and will reportedly relocate all of the action to Australia.
-As previously announced, this will be the final run for the drama, with HBO opting not to bring the series back for more episodes in 2018.
+Season 3 consisted of a total of eight episodes with all of the action relocated to Australia.
+This was the final run for the drama, with HBO opting not to bring the series back for more episodes in 2018.

-The seventh season of the Comedy Central series was also be its last.
-The decision to end the show was reportedly made by stars, Blake Anderson, Adam DeVine, and Anders Holm, who have made a name for themselves in feature films and other arenas since the series first debuted.
+The seventh season of the Comedy Central series was also its last.
+The decision to end the show was reportedly made by stars Blake Anderson, Adam DeVine, and Anders Holm, who have made a name for themselves in feature films and other arenas since the series first debuted.